hoffipublic/chassis/docs/index.markdown

         - if the model has a property named `uuid` with TYP `java.util.Uuid`
             - generate PRIMARY KEY to Table and enable FOREIGN KEY integrity on generated jetbrain exposed Tables
             - DSL enable to set DB related property stuff, like `PK`, `nullable`, `index`, etc.
-- ***Fillers***
-    - generate static copy methods to fill any DSL model from any other DSL model<br/>
-      (as long as the prop names and their types are compatible)
-    - specifying CopyBoundrys to specify in DSL how "deep" to copy model objects (or e.g. instead do not recurse but give fresh initialized model instances to a prop)
-        - Dto <--> Dto
-        - Table (SQL resultRow) <--> Dto
 - ***CRUD DB access*** methods (CREATE/insert, READ/select, UPDATE/update, DELETE/delete)
     - either via DB `joins` of all (recursive) contained DSL model objects<br/>(inside the DSL model object you want to "CRUD")<br/>model instance has to have a `PK named 'uuid' for join's to work`
     - or via distinct `select`s to the db for each (recursive) contained DSL model object